Estimated reading time: 5 minutes

 Time is essential to why and how you’re borrowing money.

-You may have long-term commitments or projects you need to fund or get by for a week, a month, or two until you get a better financial source.
+You may have long-term commitments or projects you need to fund, or you may need to get by for a week, a month, or two until you get a better financial source.

 Loans cater to both the long run and the short term.